onqtam/headjack/docs/why/100_1k_10k_words.md

 Revelation as a Service
 Comparison as a service
 Equality (before the algorithm) as a service
+Service as a Service - something that gives you something worth serving

 IRS as a Service
 Morality as a service - opt-in financial chains in exchange for a new form of prestige and purity